ArinW/upgraded-Reddit-search-system/README.md

 ## Data

-To evaluate the effectiveness of our Reddit Job Post Recommendation System, we built a **balanced dataset** that includes both job-related and non-job-related posts.
+To evaluate the effectiveness of our Reddit Job Post Search System, we built a **balanced dataset** that includes both job-related and non-job-related posts.
 This allows us to test the system's ability to distinguish between:

 * **Highly relevant** (e.g., actual job listings, interview tips)
 * **Weakly relevant** (e.g., discussions tangential to jobs)